grafana/loki/docs/clients/promtail/installation.md

 ## Kubernetes

-### Daemonset (Recommended)
+### DaemonSet (Recommended)

 A `DaemonSet` will deploy `promtail` on every node within a Kubernetes cluster.

-The Daemonset deployment is great to collect the logs of all containers within a cluster.
+The DaemonSet deployment is great to collect the logs of all containers within a cluster.
 It's the best solution for a single-tenant model.

 ```yaml